Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Hodge Laplacian for -metrics, split parametrix construction

 Recall that we impose Assumption \ref{assum4} so that $[D_B, \Pi] = 0$.
 This condition implies that $\Pi^{\bot}\left( D_{B}\right)\Pi = 0$ and $\Pi\left( D_{B}\right)\Pi^{\bot} = 0$, hence $xA_{01}=-x^2 \Pi \mathscr{R}\Pi^\perp$ and $xA_{10}=-x^2\Pi^\perp\mathscr{R}\Pi$ are $x^2$ times zero-order operators.
 This implies that $\square_{\phi} = x^{-\frac{b+1}2} \Delta_{\phi}x^{\frac{b+1}2}$ can be written

-where $P_{00}\in\Diff^2_b(M)$, $P_{11}\in \Diff^2_\phi(M)$ and $P_{01}, P_{10}\in \Diff^2_\phi(M)$ (in fact, $P_{01}, P_{10}\in \Diff^1_\phi(M)$ in the special case where the metric perturbation $h\equiv 0$), with each $P_{ij}$ sandwiched by appropriate $\Pi$ and $\Pi^\perp$ factors.
+where $P_{00}\in\Diff^2_{\bb}(M)$, $P_{11}\in \Diff^2_\phi(M)$ and $P_{01}, P_{10}\in \Diff^2_\phi(M)$ (in fact, $P_{01}, P_{10}\in \Diff^1_\phi(M)$ in the special case where the metric perturbation $h\equiv 0$), with each $P_{ij}$ sandwiched by appropriate $\Pi$ and $\Pi^\perp$ factors.
 We call \eqref{eqn:square_phi-prelim} the \textit{split structure} of $\square_\phi$.

 All of the computations above are done for $h\equiv 0$ a priori.
-Now, for a non-trivial higher order term $h$, the Assumption \ref{assum1} with a stronger decay of $|h|_{g_0} = O(x^3)$, guarantees that \eqref{eqn:square_phi-prelim} still holds with higher order contributions to all $P_{ij}$.
+Now, for a non-trivial higher order term $h$, the Assumption \ref{assum1} with a stronger decay of $|h|_{g_0} = O(x^3)$, guarantees that \eqref{eqn:square_phi-prelim} still holds with $O(x^3)$ contributions in each component.
+Since e.g. $xP_{00}x + O(x^3) = x(P_{00}+O(x))x$, we have only higher order contributions to all $P_{ij}$.